-Subsectors Budgeted cost recovery amount Number of entities Levy metric and description Minimum levy Graduated levy threshold Indicative levy Superannuation trustees \$24.915m 127 Adjusted total assets \$18,000 \$250m \$18,000 plus \$13.37 per \$1m of total assets above \$250m The total value of assets in all registrable superannuation entities operated by the entity at the end of financial year, except any assets that are an interest in another registrable superannuation entity operated by the entity and any other assets that are employer sponsored receivables.
-Responsible \$29.572m 464 Adjusted total assets \$7,000 \$10m \$7,000 plus entities The total value of assets in all registere by the entity at the end of financial yea that are an interest in another registere by the entity and, if the entity is also a The total value of assets in all registered schemes operated by the entity at the end of financial year, except any assets that are an interest in another registered scheme operated by the entity and, if the entity is also a wholesale trustee, any interest in an unregistered scheme issued by the entity. \$19.65 per \$1m of total assets above \$10m Wholesale Adjusted total assets \$1,000 N/A \$1,000 plus trustees The total value of assets in all unregistered schemes at the end of the financial year, except any assets that are an interest in another registered or unregistered scheme operated by the wholesale trustee or any assets that are an interest in a notified foreign passport fund issued by the entity if the entity forms part of the operators of a notified foreign passport funds subsector. \$13.37 per \$1m of total assets
+Subsectors Budgeted cost recovery amount Number of entities Levy metric and description Minimum levy Graduated levy threshold Indicative levy Superannuation trustees \$24.915m 127 Adjusted total assets The total value of assets in all registrable superannuation entities operated by the entity at the end of the financial year, except any assets that are an interest in another registrable superannuation entity operated by the entity and any other assets that are employer sponsored receivables. \$18,000 \$250m \$18,000 plus \$13.37 per \$1m of total assets above \$250m Responsible entities \$29.572m 464 Adjusted total assets The total value of assets in all registered schemes operated by the entity at the end of the financial year, except any assets that are an interest in another registered scheme operated by the entity and, if the entity is also a wholesale trustee, any interest in an unregistered scheme issued by the entity. \$7,000 \$10m \$7,000 plus \$19.65 per \$1m of total assets above \$10m Wholesale trustees \$11.330m 1,685 Adjusted total assets The total value of assets in all unregistered schemes at the end of the financial year, except any assets that are an interest in another registered or unregistered scheme operated by the wholesale trustee or any assets that are an interest in a notified foreign passport fund issued by the entity if the entity forms part of the operators of a notified foreign passport funds subsector. \$1,000 N/A \$1,000 plus \$13.37 per \$1m of total assets